noahbei/Predictive_Blackjack_Assistant/README.md

 ```
 This will run 10,000 simulations, recording the outcomes (win, loss, tie) and providing statistics on the assistant's performance.

+## How to play
+After running either **`main.py`** or **`hilo_blackjack.py`**, players will be shown what cards have been dealt to them and the dealer.
+They will then be given a recommendation to either 'hit' or 'stand'.
+The user then gets to pick from these options by typing in the terminal.
+Continue this loop until the game ends to see who wins.

 ## Project File Structure
 This is an overview of the files in the project and their respective purposes: